DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DC Structure of the Maximal Eigenvalue Function

 \section{DC Structure of the Maximal Eigenvalue Function}

-Since there is no obvious connection between componentwise convexity and the L\"{o}ewner partial order/matrix convexity, componentwise DC matrix-valued functions cannot be utilised directly in the abstract setting of nonlinear semidefinite programming problems.
-Instead, it is natural to apply componentwise DC property to a reformulation of such problems in which the semidefinite constraint $F(x) \preceq 0$ is replaced by the equivalent inequality constraint $\lambda_{\max}(F(x)) \le 0$, where $\lambda_{\max}(A)$ is the maximal eigenvalue of a symmetric matrix $A$.
+Since there is no obvious connection between componentwise convexity and the L\"{o}ewner partial order/matrix convexity, componentwise DC matrix-valued mappings cannot be utilised directly in the abstract setting of nonlinear semi\-definite programming problems.
+Instead, it is natural to apply componentwise DC property to a reformulation of such problems, in which the semidefinite constraint $F(x) \preceq 0$ is replaced by the equivalent inequality constraint $\lambda_{\max}(F(x)) \le 0$, where $\lambda_{\max}(A)$ is the maximal eigenvalue of a symmetric matrix $A$.

-Our aim is to show that for componentwise DC functions $F$ the inequality constraint $\lambda_{\max}(F(x)) \le 0$ is also DC and one can compute a DC decomposition of the maximal eigenvalue function $\lambda_{\max}(F(\cdot))$, if a componentwise DC decomposition of the function $F$ is known.
-With the use of this result one can easily extend standard results and algorithms from the theory of DC constrained DC optimization problems to the case of DC semidefinite optimization problems.
+Our aim is to show that for componentwise DC mappings $F$ the inequality constraint $\lambda_{\max}(F(x)) \le 0$ is also DC, and one can compute a DC decomposition of the maximal eigenvalue function $\lambda_{\max}(F(\cdot))$, if a componentwise DC decomposition of the map $F$ is known.
+With the use of this result one can easily extend standard results and algorithms from the theory of DC constrained DC optimization problems to the case of DC semidefinite programming problems.